AlenDavid/AlenDavid/README.md

 Name's Alen, David Alen.
 I'm a Senior Software Enginner, 24 years old.
 I'm addicted to cats and coffee.
 If you dare me to solve a computer problem, I'll spend all my time to find some solutions!

+As a Senior TypeScript Engineer, I collaborate with my team to build fast, reliable and secure software.
+My career started in 2018, and since then, I've been using Node.JS, JavaScript, TypeScript, React, Express, Jest and other tools to build these amazing products.

+I'm an advocate of Automated Testing, Microservices and Scrum.

+Aside my technical skills, I create a work environment where people are free to talk, collaborate and learn.
+I do free mentoring online (You can find me at http://calendly.com/davidalen).
+I'm passionate about talks and I'm a speaker inside the companies I work with.

 This is my personal website, [davidalen.dev](https://www.davidalen.dev/)

 ## Want to learn something new?